GitFrog/git-training/lesson-6/01_LEC_Lesson6.md

 ## By the end of this module, you will be able to:

 1. Understand `git push`, `git fetch`, `git pull`, and typical workflow with remote repos.
+2. Understand how to set-up your own Github/Azure DevOps account.

 ## Introduction